Meet the Team

 Capt.
 Kevin Mullen

-INSTRUCTOR - Louisville, KYHe is our Louisville, KY “branch.”
+He is our Louisville, KY “branch.”
 A true “hawse pipe” sailor, Captain Kevin came up through the ranks to obtain a First Class Pilot license.
-He’s one of a very few licensed people qualified to operate a steam-powered, stern paddle wheel packet boat.
+He’s one of very few licensed people qualified to operate a steam-powered, stern paddle wheel packet boat.
 His professional resume’ includes service as the Senior Master on the Belle of Louisville.

 WHAT WE OFFER